gameboycamera/NES-controller-to-GB-linkport/readme.md

 3. Use the diagram on the back of the board to solder the wires - wires should extend from the BACK of the board
    - ![](assets/pcbback.png)

-4. Solder the optional resistor and LED components
+4. Solder the Attiny84 and optional components
    - ![](assets/resistorled.png)

 5. Install the PCB into the NES controller enclosure